Noeska/illegiblesemantics/projects/proj-2.md

 <a name="gothic"></a>
 # Gothic Metal
-Gothic Metal is a broadly defined genre, comprising of two main subgenres: on the one hand there's bands that grew out of the Death-Doom genre, favoring gloomy, introspective atmosphere over outward bombast, and on the other hand there's melodic symphonic bands that emerged instead from the more uplifting Power Metal.
+Gothic Metal is a broadly defined genre, comprising of two main subgenres: on the one hand there's bands that grew out of the Death-Doom genre (**Anathema**, **My Dying Bride**, **Paradise Lost**), favoring gloomy, introspective atmosphere over outward bombast, and on the other hand there's melodic symphonic bands that emerged instead from the more uplifting Power Metal (**After Forever**, **Tristania**, **Within Temptation**) and who are really only "Gothic" in dress and name.
 Below is an example of the former.

 It probably speaks for itself: the lettering style is inspired by a **Gothic** -- which is basically synonymous with **blackletter** -- type.
 Of course, the astute reader will have noticed that everyone and their mom has blackletter(-inspired) wordmarks for logos.
 This is indeed a problem for whoever plays in the Gothic genre.
 The only recourse is to one-up the others by going all-in on the Gothic with yet further **Gothic flourishes**, regardless of whether they add anything of value to the design.